See under ‘Twill’.

 The Boyfriend design refers to an oversized baggy jean.
 The name is derived from the idea that the wearer looks like she is wearing her boyfriend’s jeans.

 Reminiscent of bell bottoms in their shape, but less extreme.
 Bootcut, or bootleg, have a wider leg openings that were originally intended to more easily fit over boots.

 Brushing is part of the final treatment for a worn out look.
-Thighs and backside of a pair of jeans are ‘brushed’with an electrical brush that smoothes over rough edges that may appear earlier in the treatment process.
+Thighs and backside of a pair of jeans are ‘brushed’ with an electrical brush that smoothers over rough edges that may appear earlier in the treatment process.

 Small, usually round fasteners used to attach two pieces of fabric together.
 Traditional type is composed of two parts: a short nail that is attached to the fabric, and the more visible part, the head.
 Typically made of a metal alloy such as copper, brass or aluminium.
 Three styles can be distinguished: shank, sew-through and stud.

-The original jeans fastening at the front fly, with buttons instead of the later introduced zipper.
+The original work wear pants fastening at the front fly, with buttons instead of the later introduced zipper.